What Is the 5-Year Rule for Selling a House? There Are Actually Two

 Understanding taxes on a home sale can be complex for most people, as the IRS treats your home as a capital asset subject to capital gains tax.
 This means you may owe taxes on any profit from the sale if your home’s value has increased.
 However, there are potential capital gains exemptions available, making the five-year rule beneficial for homeowners who adhere to it.

-The IRS offers a capital gains tax exclusion, but it depends on how long you owned the home, how long it was your primary residence, your filing status, and the amount of the profits you earned from the sale.
+The IRS offers a capital gains tax exclusion, but it depends on the duration of homeownership and primary residence, your filing status, and the amount of the profits you earned from the sale.

-In a market where there are fewer homes available for sale — a seller’s market — increased demand can drive sale prices above the list price, potentially resulting in larger profits for homeowners.
-In a seller’s market, being knowledgeable on the tax implications is more important than ever.
+In a seller’s market, where there are fewer homes available for sale, increased demand can drive sale prices above the list price, potentially resulting in larger profits for homeowners.
+This is why being knowledgeable about tax implications is more important than ever when navigating this type of market.

 Testing the 5-year rule: How much does it cost to sell my home?